-Beautiful specimen, it has some glued fractures.
+Beautiful specimen, it has some glued and filled fractures.

 The teeth with strong and vivid fossilization colors such as red, orange and black come from small paleochannels composed by thin layers, in the intermediate and upper stratigraphic levels (Red Sandstone Beds), from the Aoufous Formation and Ifezouane Formation (Kem Kem Basin, South of Morocco).
 The lithology of this body of sediment is characterized by the dominance of sandstones (also known as arenites) and fluvial gravel, of siliceous nature.
 Sometimes large concentrations of iron oxide are present, and then a small sample of that is usually present at the base of the tooth.
 These mineralizations are responsible for the wide range of beautiful reddish color tones, slowly drawn during millions of years via fossil-diagenetic processes.
 The complicated sedimentarian architecture of the layers where most large vertebrates are found makes the excavation methodology a real challenge.
 Sometimes the local miners have to excavate long tunnels that follow the distribution of the fossiliferous layer.